manavortex/FurnitureCatalogue/README.md

 >
 > By careful estimate I've spent 30+ hours on FurC since Morrowind hit PTS - the initial release ate a week of vacation turned to pretty much nonstop coding.

-**_BerylBones_ has taken over updating since manavortex no longer plays ESO, so if you want to give back, feel free to donate to @berylbones, both on NA and EU!**
+**_WolfStar07_ has taken over updating since manavortex no longer plays ESO, so if you want to give back, feel free to donate to @WolfStar07, both on NA and EU!**

 ## Possible issues